aspannagel/vmchecktools/README.md

 - reinstall vmware-tools while first boot into a certain kernel

 Some comments:
-- written as init-script, alos usable as standalone script
+- written as init-script, also usable as standalone script
-- heavily tested and productive in a hugh RHEL/CentOS4-7 environment.
+- heavily tested and productive in a hugh RHEL/CentOS[4-7] environment
 - spec-file is avail, so a rpm can be build with vmchecktools and official VMware-Tools